AnnMarieW/dash-bootstrap-templates/README.md

 ## Demo Apps Theme Switchers

-This library has two [All-in-One](https://dash.plotly.com/all-in-one-components) components to automatically change themes.
+`dash-bootstrap-templates` has two [All-in-One](https://dash.plotly.com/all-in-one-components) components to automatically change themes.
 The `ThemeSwitchAIO` has a switch with icons on the left and right, which is ideal for toggling between a light and a dark theme.
 The `ThemeChangerAIO` has a button that opens an `dbc.Offcanvas` component which shows all the available themes.